Definition

 Choose a preferred language

-Neck lumps (masses) are common problems in babies and children.
+Neck masses (lumps) are common problems in babies and children.
 Some neck masses are present at birth (congenital).
-They result from abnormal formation that occurs in the early stages of an unborn baby's development.
+These result from abnormal formation that occurs in the early stages of a baby's development during pregnancy.
 Many neck masses appear with an upper respiratory infection, such as a cold or sinus infection.
 Some are not found until they become enlarged and painful from infection.
 A neck mass can affect other structures in the head and neck area.
 But most of these masses are not cancer (benign).
 Cancerous neck masses are rare in young babies and children.
 Sometimes a mass is diagnosed as Hodgkin or non-Hodgkin disease.
 These are both cancers of the lymphatic system.

-Your child's healthcare provider will think about many factors when diagnosing a neck mass.
-These include the following:
+Your child's doctor will think about many factors when diagnosing a neck mass.
+These include:

 An exam of neck masses may include: